-Numerical solutions based on the full shallow-water equations show some similarities and important differences with what the semigeostrophic theory predicts.
-The runs are started at t = 0 with the flow specified in terms of $F{\rm d}$ and w as described above.
-A Gaussian obstacle is then quickly grown into the flow by increasing $h_0(t)$ linearly from zero to h{∞} .
+Numerical solutions to the full initial value problem show some similarities and important differences with what the semigeostrophic theory predicts.
+The runs are started at t = 0 with the flow specified in terms of F_d and w as described above.
+A Gaussian obstacle is then quickly grown into the flow by increasing $h_0(t)$ linearly from zero to h_m .
+The shallow water equations are integrated using the shock-capturing code described by Helfrich et al. (1999).

-$$h = h_o(t) \exp(-y^2/4)$$
+$$h = h_o(t) \exp(-y^2 / 4)$$

-The numerical results are summarized in Figures 3.4.3-24 for channel widths w = 0.5, 2, and 4, respectively.
-The regime curves from the semigeostrophic theory are shown along with the locations of numerical runs.
-The circles indicate solutions exhibiting a lack of permanent alteration of the original flow and the squares show cases exhibiting permanent upstream influence.
+The numerical results are summarized as part of regime diagrams (Figures 3.4.3-5) for channel widths w = 0.5, 2, and 4, respectively.
+The diagrams contain theoretical curves separating flows with and without control, and with and without separation, as computed from the semigeostophic model.
+The locations of numerical solutions are represented by symbols, with circles indicating solutions exhibiting a lack of permanent alteration of the original flow and the squares show cases exhibiting permanent upstream influence.
 The numerical results show versions of most of the features, including bores and jumps, that arise in Long's original experiments.
 They also reveal some features which are remarkable and unexpected.
 Since it is not possible to discuss each numerical run in detail, the reader is referred to the thumbnail insets in the three figures showing characteristic behavior found in different regions of the parameter space.
 These insets contain contours of the free surface height, d(x,y,t)+h(y), at later stages of the flow development.
 They illustrate the final steady flows over the topography and, in some cases, the structure of transient features.
-The gray shaded regions in some of the insets indicate areas of the channel that are 'dry'.
+The gray shaded regions indicate areas of the channel that are 'dry'.